iarsystems/iar-risc-v-gd32v-eval/docs/getting-started.md

 <img align="right" src="images/00-ijet-lite.PNG" width=200px />

-* MCU support: RISC-V, Arm Cortex-M/A/R devices
+* CPU support: RISC-V cores, Arm Cortex-M/A/R cores
-* JTAG/SWD(/SWO) debugging support
-* Flash download into supported evaluation boards
-* Up to 5V target interface voltage
+* Hi-speed USB 2.0 interface
+* Debugging interfaces: JTAG, SWD
+* Single-Wire Output (SWO) support
+* Program the evaluation board Flash memory
+* Target can be powered from the debugging interface (up to 5V)
-* MIPI-20 cable and USB-micro cable included
+* MIPI-20 flat cable and USB micro B cable are included
-* Fully integrated with IAR Embedded Workbench
+* Fully integrated with the IAR Embedded Workbench for RISC-V (and for Arm)
-* RoHS/CE compliant (used with starter kit only)
+* RoHS/CE compliant (used with evaluation kit only)

 ## Install IAR Embedded Workbench for RISC-V